theetje/insurance-domain-models/WORKFLOW.md

 # Domain Model Creation Workflow

-Complete workflow for creating SIVI AFD 2.0 compliant domain models using the CLI.
+Complete input-focused workflow for creating SIVI AFD 2.0 compliant domain models using the CLI.

 ## 🎯 Overview

-This workflow covers the complete process from initial model creation to final documentation in Confluence.
-Each step is automated and maintains SIVI AFD 2.0 compliance.
+This workflow covers the complete process from input template creation to final documentation in Confluence.
+The process is input-focused, separating source definitions from enhanced working models for clear separation of concerns.

 ## 📋 Prerequisites